"I AM THE KING!"

 "You call this grass?
 It's hay.
 I'll scratch my tender body.

-to do something about this," said the cricket.
+You'll have to do something about this," said the cricket.

 The king jumped to attention.
 "I'll take care of this right